 Developed by DeltaEngine.net, this is not an online wallet – it allows you to retain complete control over your private keys at all times.

 Compatible with Ledger and TREZOR hardware wallets, MyDashWallet also allows you to create a local keystore wallet for your Dash.
 If you want to take advantage of Dash’s InstantSend or PrivateSend features, they’re also supported.

-The downsides are that it holds Dash only, so it’s not a good choice for anyone who wants to store multiple cryptocurrencies.
-There are other wallets with better user interfaces for beginners.
+The downsides are that it holds Dash only, so isn’t a good choice for anyone who wants to store multiple cryptocurrencies, while there are other wallets with better user interfaces for beginners.